 ACADEMIC ROLE MODELS

-Psychologist of the month: In 2018 we asked academic staff and PGR students in the School to nominate psychologists who inspired them.
+Psychologist of the month: We asked academic staff and PGR students in the School to nominate psychologists who inspired them.
 We received nominations for some fascinating people who have done remarkable work.
 See the nominations here:

 Visiting speaker biographies: In order to provide more female academic role models for our students, we decided to invite our visiting speakers to answer some questions about their career paths.
 There's quite a variety of replies - we hope you find them interesting and thought provoking.
 Thanks to all our speakers for taking part.